ibm-cloud-docs/sap/sap-power-virtual-server-ha-vsi.md

 You have different options for obtaining operating system images for your cluster.
 Use the following steps to select a boot image.

-With the *Full Linux Subscription*, you have access to stock images that are already prepared for {{site.data.keyword.powerSys_notm}}.
+You have access to several types of stock images that are already prepared for {{site.data.keyword.powerSys_notm}}.
+Images are sorted into "IBM Provided Subscription" and "Client Provided Subscription" sections on the {{site.data.keyword.powerSys_notm}} provisioning page.
 For more information, see [Full Linux® subscription for {{site.data.keyword.powerSys_notm}} instances](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-set-full-Linux){: external}.

 If you want to import a custom Linux image, you need to first upload the image to {{site.data.keyword.cloud}} Object Storage in OVA format.